 Applying integrated reporting principles in the public sector (PDF 497 KB)

-We explain how integrated reporting can help to balance reporting of the often conflicting objectives set for public sector organizations.
+We explain how integrated reporting can help to balance reporting of the often conflicting objectives set for public sector organisations.

 What does an integrated report look like?
 (PDF 1.1 MB)